 Twelve bonytail were released near Blankenship Bend in spring 2014, and over the course of the study, 52,909 contacts were recorded by active and passive tracking.
-Of those contacts, 123 were recorded by active tracking, and 52,786 (99.8%) of all contacts, were recorded by passive tracking (Figure 18).
+Of those contacts, 123 were recorded by active tracking, and 52,786 (99.8%) of all contacts, were recorded by passive tracking (figure 18).
 Passive contacts between sunset and sunrise comprised 84% of total passive contacts.
 Stationary SURs contacted tagged bonytail at 20 of 21 deployment sites.
 There were no records from one stationary SUR located in Topock Gorge just upstream of the no wake zone buoys.
-The SUR site at the Mile 17 sign inside the Castle Rock backwater did not have an SUR from April 28, 2014, to May 4, 2014.
+The SUR site at the Mile 17 sign inside the Castle Rock backwater did not have a SUR from April 28, 2014, to May 4, 2014.
 Several SURs were buried due to shifting sediment for part of the study period, which may have compromised their detection radius.
 Fish were contacted at two sites with temporary SURs.
-Two SURs were not retrieved (one SUR was apparently stolen from the main channel near the delta, and one SUR's line was cut in Topock Gorge near the Pulpit Rock backwater entrance).
-Eleven records from an SUR upstream of Trampas Cove recorded after May 6, 2014 were excluded from analyses due to improper time formatting.
+Two SURs were not retrieved (one SUR was apparently stolen from the main channel near the delta, and one SUR's line was